ddkpham/lucid-images/cmpt383.md

 ### Languages / parts of systems were implemented with what

 I chose to use a fast system language for image processing (contrast enhancement).
-Go was a natural choice because of it's native support for concurrency.
-The second part to these contrast enhancement algorithms was to write concurrent versions of them.
+Go was a natural choice because of its native support for concurrency.
+The second challenge to these contrast enhancement algorithms was to write concurrent versions of them.
 There is often ample opportunity to make speed improvements to image processing algorithms due to their embarrassingly parallel workload.
 Histogram enhancement is no exception.